ensi-platform/core-components/README.md

 #### Resolving React version conflicts

-If there is a React version conflict, for example if devtools has an error “invalid react hook call”, follow this step to fix it:
+If there is a React version conflict, for example if devtools has warning “invalid react hook call”, follow this step to fix it:

 Link React from REP to the LIB, from the root of the LIB execute:
 ```bash